Skip to contents

 Image showing an example of a heading structure of a PDF file with Level 1 and Level 2 headings

-Below is an example showing the output for the cournot app, which includes all Constants, Group, and Player variables.
+The example below shows the output for the cournot app, which includes all Constants, Group, and Player variables.
 If a class contains no information, the heading will still appear, along with the message “Empty class.”

 Image showing the rankaversion app information in the PDF output

-If the default codebook design does not meet your requirements, you can either reference the previously created cbook list or bypass file creation by setting output = "list".
-This will return all the information only in list format, which you can then use in R Markdown to design your own custom codebook.
-Below is an example of a section of the list output for the cournot app.
-(The argument doc_info = FALSE is used to omit messages about missing variable documentation.)
+Use output = "list" to bypass file creation.
+This option returns all the information in list format, which can then be used in R Markdown to design a custom codebook.
+Below is an example of how such a list output looks like.
+(The argument doc_info = FALSE suppresses messages about missing variable documentation.)

 cbook <- codebook(path = system.file(path = "extdata/ocode_new",